 The Liver Birds, 1969

-Starting life as a pilot episode in Comedy Playhouse in 1969, a full series soon followed.
+The Liver Birds started life as a pilot episode in the BBC series: Comedy Playhouse in 1969, a full series soon followed.
 Running for ten years on it’s first run, with another series returning in 1996, The Liver Birds clocked up an incredible 86 episodes.

 In an interview we did with her in 2014 Carla Lane told us the inspiration behind the show “I had a good friend, but we parted whilst still only very young, I was thinking about the fun and giggles we used to have and thought others might find the idea funny.
 From there it just seemed to come easily.”